Infrastructure policy of Donald Trump: Public transportation

 In 2025, the second Trump administration reportedly forced Amtrak CEO Stephen Gardner to resign.
 Elon Musk, head of the Department of Government Efficiency, suggested that Amtrak be privatized.
+Trump also sought to freeze federal funding for major public transit projects such as the aforementioned Hudson River tunnel and the Chicago Transit Authority's Red Line Extension.

 Water management

 President Donald Trump signs into law the America's Water Infrastructure Act of 2018.